Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     title: Services
   - type: divider
     bg_color: white
-  - type: heading_full
+  - type: cards_third_img
-    id: none
     bg_color: white
-    align: center
-    title: Types of Projects
-    title_size: medium
-    desc: lorem
-  - type: divider_half
-    bg_color: white
-  - type: cards_third_icon
-    bg_color: white
     cards:
-      - cta: Call To Action
-        cta_link: contact/
-        title: Residential
-        aos: none
-        icon: "#house-chimney"
-        desc: "Your home is the place to take care of yourself.
-A place for comfort and relaxation.
-Why not personalize and perfect your environment?
-Our home automation system allows you to control music, entertainment, temperature, mood lighting, you name it, with ease.
-Rest knowing you’re in a secure and safely monitored home. "
-      - cta: Call To Action
-        cta_link: contact/
-        title: Commercial
-        aos: none
-        icon: "#building"
-        desc: "We are professionals here to help professionals.
-Automate your building and manage your property from wherever you are.
-Control the lights, heating, air, security and more from an unique app based system.
-Using our engineering standards, we only work with researched products that will always deliver results.  "
-      - cta: Call To Action
-        cta_link: contact/
-        title: Large Projects
-        aos: none
-        icon: "#city"
-        desc: "Our goal is to provide a service that will maximize your time and lifestyle.
-We ensure that all your smart home systems are under one app for utmost convenience.
-A maximum return on investment is guaranteed.
-No matter how large your project, we pledge to offer the best products to realize your perfect environment. "
-  - type: divider
-    bg_color: white
-  - img: /img/lighting.jpg
-    aos: none
-    cta_link: quotes/
-    bg_color: white
-    cta_select: true
-    img_alt: Lamp connected to an automated system with finely tuned technologies
+      - img_alt: Lamp connected to an automated system with finely tuned technologies
-    cta: Get A Quote
+        cta: Call To Action
+        cta_link: free-consultation/
+        title: Smart Lighting
         desc: Say goodbye to lightswitches and wires and say hello to a wireless dream-come-true lighting system.
 Within hours, witness your home transformed into an easy to use and reliable smart home based on award-winning technology.
 From now on, immediate, perfect mood lighting is only a voice command away.
-    title: Smart Lighting Automation
-    type: img_third_right
-  - type: divider2x
-    bg_color: white
-  - img: /img/security-automation.jpg
+        aos_select: false
         aos: none
-    cta_link: quotes/
-    bg_color: white
-    cta_select: true
+        img: /img/lighting.jpg
-    img_alt: Security Camera connected to an a smart grid system with finely tuned technologies
+      - img_alt: Security Camera connected to an a smart grid system with finely tuned technologies
-    cta: Get A Quote
+        cta: Call To Action
+        cta_link: free-consultation/
         desc: "Feel safe and secure at all times with our automated security system.
           Stay connected with anyone in the house whether at home or away through two-way talk.
 Check on any room through Live View video to keep an eye on what matters most.
 Converse clearly and safely with people at the front door without opening the door. "
-    title: Security System Automation
-    type: img_third_right
-  - type: divider2x
-    bg_color: white
-  - img: /img/charlotte-stowe-lxitrizzplc-unsplash.jpg
         aos: none
-    cta_link: quotes/
-    bg_color: white
-    cta_select: true
+        title: Smart Security System
+        img: /img/security-automation.jpg
-    img_alt: Automated Heating System for Smart Home and Offices
+      - img_alt: Smart heating system for homes and offices
-    cta: Get A Quote
+        cta: Call To Action
+        cta_link: free-consultation/
+        title: Automated Heating Systems
         desc: "No more fiddling with the thermostat.
 Control your ideal environment with our automated heating systems.
 Easily manage a comfortable room temperature.
 Remotely set the temperature even if you’re not at home.
           Enjoy the ease of simple and reliable technology. "
-    title: Automated Heating Systems
-    type: img_third_right
-  - type: divider2x
-    bg_color: white
-  - img: /img/sam-moqadam-xy0dk2pqsoq-unsplash.jpg
         aos: none
-    cta_link: quotes/
-    bg_color: white
-    cta_select: true
+        img: /img/charlotte-stowe-lxitrizzplc-unsplash.jpg
-    img_alt: Lamp connected to an automated system with finely tuned technologies
+      - img_alt: Picture of speakers and television automated with smart technologies
-    cta: Get A Quote
+        cta: Call To Action
+        cta_link: free-consultation/
+        title: Audio Visual System
-    desc: "Wake up every morning to your favourite playlist or the news channel on the tv.
+        desc: Wake up every morning to your favourite playlist or the news channel on the tv.
 Podcasts, audiobooks, music, or video entertainment are readily available throughout the day from the family room to the kitchen.
-We calibrate audio and video systems to the ideal settings so you can get the most out of the sensory experience. "
+We calibrate audio and video systems to the ideal settings so you can get the most out of the sensory experience.
-    title: Audio Visual System
-    type: img_third_right
-  - type: divider2x
-    bg_color: white
-  - img: /img/network-wifi.jpg
         aos: none
-    cta_link: quotes/
-    bg_color: white
-    cta_select: true
+        img: /img/sam-moqadam-xy0dk2pqsoq-unsplash.jpg
-    img_alt: Lamp connected to an automated system with finely tuned technologies
+      - img_alt: Picture of a mobile cellphone connected to a helpful home system
-    cta: Get A Quote
-    desc: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer dapibus lacus mi.
-Aenean purus leo, facilisis et consectetur auctor, tempus id dui.
-Curabitur ac massa metus.
-Donec placerat elit eros.
-Praesent tempor elit ut magna viverra gravida.
-Donec rhoncus condimentum congue.
-Vivamus consequat in ex et rhoncus.
+        cta: Call To Action
+        cta_link: free-consultation/
         title: Network & Wifi
-    type: img_third_right
+        desc: Connect your tablet, PC and smartphone to your home network and the Internet with a comprehensive home wireless network.
+You can control everything from your favourite devices anywhere on your property with a wireless network installation.
+        aos: none
+        img: /img/rodion-kutsaev-0vgg7cqtwco-unsplash.jpg
+      - img_alt: Projector connected to a helpful home system for home theaters
+        cta: Call To Action
+        cta_link: free-consultation/
+        title: Home Theater
+        desc: Family movie time just got taken to a whole new level.
+Experience big screen picture calibration perfection accompanied by multidimensional surround sound to satisfy all family member’s personal tastes.
+The epicness of the big screen theatre has just come home to you.
+        aos_select: false
+        aos: none
+        img: /img/home-theater.jpg
   - type: divider2x
     bg_color: white
-  - img: /img/home-theater.jpg
+  - type: heading_full
-    aos: none
+    id: none
-    cta_link: quotes/
     bg_color: white
+    align: center
+    title: Frequently Asked Questions
+    title_size: medium
-    cta_select: true
+    desc_select: true
-    img_alt: Lamp connected to an automated system with finely tuned technologies
-    cta: Get A Quote
-    desc: "Family movie time just got taken to a whole new level.
-Experience big screen picture calibration perfection accompanied by multidimensional surround sound to satisfy all family member’s personal tastes.
-The epicness of the big screen theatre has just come home to you.  "
-    title: Home Theater
+    desc: "Read through our Frequently Asked Questions to learn more about Smart Automation.
+Can't find the answer you're looking for?
+Reach out to us and we'll be happy to help. "
+  - type: divider_half
+    bg_color: white
-    type: img_third_right
+  - type: faq_toggle
+    question: How long does it take to install a home automation system?
+    answer: It will depend on the type and depth of the system you would like to install, ie. the Brilliant home automation controller can be installed and programmed within hours.
+Each additional device (ie. lighting, security camera, music system, window shades, garage door and climate control) can also be installed and programmed within hours.
+In short, anywhere from one day to less than a week for the average Brilliant home automation system, depending on the number of automation device you decide to include in the system.
+    faqs:
+      - question: Do I need a separate app installed on my mobile or tablet device to control the multiple devices in the system?
+        answer: No you do not.
+All of the separate device apps are bundled together within the Brilliant app and can be accessed from anywhere you have a data and/or wi-fi connection.
+      - question: Do I need special wiring to install a home automation system?
+        answer: Some systems require dedicated wiring and some do not.
+The Brilliant system works off of your home wi-fi.
+You simply replace your regular light switch with a Brilliant Controller and/or a Brilliant Dimmer and you have now installed the foundation for a whole house automation system.
+      - question: What kind of lighting do you recommend for the different areas within a family home or condo?
+        answer: >-
+          Residential lighting types can broken down into three major
+          categories: general lighting, task lighting, and special event lighting.
+Within those categories are three main lighting
+          requirements: daytime lighting, evening/nighttime lighting and
+          specialty lighting, such as specific or multi-colour lighting.
+          <br><br>

+          Daylight lighting will have a more balanced red green and blue colour spectrum.
+This is important to compliment our natural circadian rhythm work day cycle.
+Evening and nighttime lighting has less blue light, which is very important for preparing us for our sleep cycle.
+Ideally, the lighting in your home should change from daytime to nighttime colour spectrum automatically.
+An automated lighting system can be programmed to do this for you.
   - type: divider
     bg_color: white
   - type: cta
     bg_color: primary
     title: We're Here To Help.
 Reach Out With Any Questions.
-    cta: Get A Quote
+    cta: Get A Free Consultation
-    cta_link: quotes/
+    cta_link: free-consultation/
 ---